peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

 ## Limitations

 - Circular remappings (e.g. `Alt → Ctrl` and `Ctrl+Tab → Alt+Tab`) are tricky in AutoHotKey.
-I gave up and used PowerToys instead—you might have better luck.
+I gave up and used PowerToys instead - you might have better luck.
 - System keys like `Alt`, `Ctrl`, and `Win` can’t be freely reassigned due to Windows limitations.
 For example, mapping `Alt+Ctrl` to `Win` is not allowed.
 - The `Fn` key doesn’t send a scannable keycode and can’t be intercepted.
 So remapping `Fn+Ctrl` to act as `Win` isn’t feasible on most machines.